jrath2001/jal-ai/README.md

 PS Theme - "Access to Water"

 This github repo link is submitted to BCIC Accelathon 2 on Skillenza platform.
-Find the demo video and Django App code in 'Project upload.rar' on Skillenza.
+Find the Django App code in 'Project upload.rar' on Skillenza.
 The RAR contains all parts of the project.

 Team Members - Abhinandan Mohanty, Jyotisman Rath, Someet Sahoo, Ayush Chaturvedi